 Holidays in Normandy are all about cycling, horse-riding and golf – then relax with a spa treatment and browse boutiques for the famous Alençon lace.
+It’s just a hop across the Channel with Brittany Ferries.

 Cycling is a great way to see Normandy and with more than 500km of cycle paths at your disposal, you can combine sightseeing with plenty of fresh air and exercise.
 It’s a great way of soaking up the local atmosphere and traditions.
 Choose from a number of lovely trails…